codebam/seanbehan.ca-hugo/content/about.md

 ---
 title: "About"
-date: 2022-2-26
+date: 2022-5-31
 ---

-Hi, I'm a software developer.
+I'm a full stack developer.
 My favorite programming languages to code in are Rust, Javascript, Python, and C#.
 I spend most of my time customizing my Linux configuration when I'm not busy coding.